 Places to Go

-There are plenty of places and spots to visit at the park.
-You’ll have plenty to see and do.
+There are numerous places to visit while in the park, so you’ll have plenty to see and do.
+A few places to stop are:

 A 5,000-acre historic ranch and homestead include a 1,000-year-old buffalo jump, where Native Americans hunted bison, forcing them off low cliffs.
 There are also remnants of old tipi rings showcasing hundreds of years of habitation in the area.

-In addition to there being plenty of spots to visit and things to see, you also will have plenty of activities to do.
+In addition to plenty of spots to visit and things to see, you will also have plenty of activities to do here in the Black Hills.

-There are 30 miles of hiking trails throughout the park, moving through meadows, prairies, and forest environments.
-It is conceivable that hikers will encounter wildlife like bison, elk and mountain lions, so be aware of surroundings and regulations.
-Each trail is designated by level of difficulty:
+The park has 30 miles of hiking trails, moving through meadows, mixed grass prairies, prairie dog towns, and forests.
+It is possible that hikers will encounter wildlife like bison, elk, and mountain lions, so be aware of your surroundings and their regulations.
+Each nature trail is designated by level of difficulty:

 - Elk Mountain